awsdocs/aws-snowball-developer-guide/doc_source/using-fileinterface-old.md

 Following, you can find information about using the file interface for the AWS Snowball Edge\.
 Using this file interface, you can drag and drop files from your computer onto Amazon S3 buckets on the Snowball Edge\.

 **Note**
-If you created your job after July 17th, 2018, this information doesn't apply to your device\.
-Instead, see [Using the File Interface for the AWS Snowball Edge](using-fileinterface.md)\.
+If you created your job after July 17, 2018, this information doesn't apply to your device\.
+Instead, see [Transferring Files to AWS Snowball Edge Using the File Interface](using-fileinterface.md)\.

 **Topics**
 + [Overview of the File Interface](#fileinterface-overview-old)